 What to Expect: Lifestyle Differences

-Cost of living drops significantly.
-According to BLS data, Atlanta's cost of living is 15-20% lower than Miami's.
-Housing is where the biggest gap is — 25-35% cheaper.
-Groceries and utilities are comparable.
+Cost of living drops 15-20%.
+Housing gap is biggest: 25-35% cheaper.
+Groceries and utilities are about the same.

 You'll need a car.
-MARTA exists but doesn't cover the metro area well.
-If you survived in Miami without a car (unlikely, but possible in Brickell), that won't work in Atlanta outside of Midtown.
+MARTA exists but barely covers the metro.
+If you went car-free in Brickell, that won't fly in Atlanta outside Midtown.

 Seasons are real.
-Atlanta gets all four.
+All four of them.
 Winter lows in the 30s.
-Spring is spectacular — dogwoods and azaleas everywhere.
-Summer is hot and humid, but not Miami hot.
-Fall is the city's best season by far.
+Spring is spectacular.
+Summer is hot but not Miami hot.
+Fall is the best season by far.

-The food scene is underrated.
-Miami has you covered for Latin cuisine.
-Atlanta counters with the best Southern food in America and a Korean/Vietnamese corridor along Buford Highway that rivals anything in Queens.
+Food scene is underrated.
+Miami wins on Latin cuisine.
+Atlanta counters with the best Southern food in America plus Buford Highway's Korean/Vietnamese corridor.

 Traffic is different-bad.
 Miami traffic is aggressive and chaotic.
 Atlanta traffic is slow and sprawling.
-You'll spend less time dodging lane-changers and more time sitting on I-285 watching your GPS add 20 minutes to your ETA.
+Less dodging lane-changers.
+More sitting on I-285 watching your GPS add 20 minutes.

 Packing Tips Specific to This Move

 Ditch the patio furniture.
 Seriously.
-That rust-prone aluminum set from your Miami balcony costs $200-$400 to move and can be replaced for the same price at a Costco in Atlanta.
-We see people ship $150 worth of outdoor furniture at a cost of $300+ in weight charges.
+That rust-prone aluminum set costs Est. $200-$400 to move.
+Replace it at Costco in Atlanta for the same price.
+We see people ship $150 of outdoor furniture at Est. $300+ in weight charges.
 Not worth it.

 Your AC units stay.
 If you have window AC units in Miami, leave them.
 Atlanta homes have central HVAC.
 You'll never use a window unit again.